expertscloud/s3hive/README.md

 ---

-## 🌐 Below docs have one Time Setup on AWS
+## 🌐 Below docs contain the information how can you setup on your aws account

 **link**: [https://docs.google.com/document/d/1XGGBUuqvYc7MU7X3idwCKeNqMyRThWZdp6239CIb6fc/edit?tab=t.0]

-## 🌐 Environment Variables
+## 🌐 if you are doing it manaully create a env file in the root of front end and backend code

-Create a `.env` file in the project root using the following template:
+Create a `.env` file in the front end project

 ```env
 PORT=3000